Metals

 Steelmaking and metals production teams are surrounded by historian data, but the people closest to the process often do not have time to manually trend every furnace, caster, mill stand, cooling circuit, hydraulic system, fan, and drive signal.
 Early warning signs get buried in CSV exports, dashboards, alarm screens, shift notes, and daily reports.

-Grayson TimeSeries Lite helps engineers, operators, and reliability teams ask direct questions of that data and get evidence-based answers backed by deterministic models.
+Grayson TimeSeries Lite helps mill teams ask direct questions of that data and get evidence-based answers backed by deterministic models.

 The cost: A seized caster roll segment can scratch slabs, force an unplanned segment change, disrupt casting, or contribute to a breakout risk that stops production and creates a serious safety event.